Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Kitay-Gorod

-One of Moscow’s oldest areas, offering historic streets, nightlife, and convenient access to central attractions.
+One of Moscow’s oldest districts, offering history, nightlife, and central sightseeing access.

 Moscow Budget Guide